Graveyard of Empires - Chapter 2

 "What now?"
 Vivian asked.

-Most importantly, she would never be beaten or tortured, and she would never receive one of those God-awful implants.
-She could live a normal life like little girls were supposed to.
+Most important, she would never be beaten or tortured, and she would never receive one of those god-awful implants.
+She could live a normal life.

 Well, mostly normal.